Our Kindergarten Homeschool Routine and Curriculum

 Why homeschool?

 The main drivers behind our decision were freedom, faith, and family.
 Which sounds so cliché, but really, all of our reasons for homeschooling boiled down to these three things.
 We want the freedom and flexibility it will allow our family to structure our days like we want to, to learn about the things we want to at the pace we want to, to get out and go places when we want to.
 We want the ability to incorporate our faith into our children’s education because our faith is at the core of who we are and everything we do as a family.
 And mostly, we want to preserve childhood for at least a little longer.
 We want to give our five year old time to be FIVE.
-To play with her brothers and friend, to spend hours outside, to not be woken up at the crack of dawn and hurried out the door or be beholden to a rigid schedule.
+To play with her brothers and friends, to spend hours outside, to not be woken up at the crack of dawn and hurried out the door or be beholden to a rigid schedule.
 I’m so incredibly excited and grateful for, if nothing else, one more year of slow mornings at home with my children.
 I don’t take for granted the privilege it is for our family to have this opportunity, and I’m going to try to steward this extra time we get to spend together well!

 Our homeschool style + Priorities